 Data throttling relates in many ways to the FCC regulation change mentioned above.
 To “throttle” a person’s Internet connection is to purposefully slow it down.
 This can be done for types of data, for specific websites (like VPN companies promoting increased online privacy, for instance), or even targeting specific people.
 You might not even notice how slow your connection is if you don’t have a VPN to bypass this.

-ISP throttling is also a common practice Internet companies use to control their clients’ bandwidth for high demand activities.
-However, they base it on activity type (e.g. streaming a video) rather than volume (e.g. downloading 7 gigs).
-Since a VPN hides what the data actually is, your service provider can’t identify that a big file is a streaming show or video game.
+ISP throttling is also common practice Internet companies use to control their clients’ bandwidth for high-demand activities.
+However, they base it on activity type rather than volume (e.g. downloading 7 GBs).
+Since a VPN hides what the data actually is, your service provider can’t identify that a big file is a video game or anything else.
 Therefore, they can’t throttle it.

 While it’s true that using a VPN creates a slight drop in speed due to connecting to another server, you should notice a net gain.